GM cuts vehicle prices on 40 models in China

-DETROIT, May 12 (Reuters) - General Motors Co has cut vehicle prices in China after sales fell last month in the world’s largest automotive market.
+DETROIT (Reuters) - General Motors Co (GM.N) has cut vehicle prices in China after sales fell last month in the world’s largest automotive market.

 GM and its Chinese joint ventures saw sales in China slip 0.4 percent last month, as demand in its largest brands all fell.
 Sales of Wuling, Buick and Chevrolet brands declined 5.1 percent, 8.5 percent and 5.6 percent, respectively.